TykTechnologies/tyk-demo/README.md

 Go to http://localhost:5601/app/kibana to access Kibana and view the visualisation.

 # SSO Dashboard

+**Note:** This example is not very configurable right now, since it relies on a specific Okta setup which is only configurable by the owner of the Okta account (i.e. not you!).
+Would be good to change this at some point to use a self-contained method which can be managed by anyone.
+Please feel free to implement such a change an make a pull request.
+Anyway, here's the SSO we have...

 The `dashboard-sso` container is set up to provide a Dashboard using SSO.
 It works in conjunction with the Identity Broker and Okta to enable this.